Mortal/designtojs/Readme.md

 }

 ```
 *The code has been beautified.
-DesignToJS will fit everything into one live by default, leaving all your line-numbers intact!
+DesignToJS will fit everything into one line by default, leaving all your line-numbers intact!
 No sourcemap necesssary.*

 The example above shows DesignToJS function syntax as well as some useful argument handling,
 but it's far from being everything that can be done with it.